A Survey of Mamba: Applications

-Protein design, molecular design, and genomic analysis are pivotal in advancing drug discovery and biotechnology~\cite{scott2016small,li2024empowering}.
-Leveraging the Mamba-based model significantly reduces the complexities of modeling long sequences in these domains~\cite{peng2024ptm, peng2024ptm, guo2024saturn, schiff2024caduceus,schiff2024caduceus}.
+Protein design, molecular design, and genomic analysis are pivotal in advancing drug discovery and biotechnology~\cite{scott2016small,li2024empowering,zhou2025hd}.
+Leveraging the Mamba-based model significantly reduces the complexities of modeling long sequences in these domains~\cite{brazil2024mamba,guo2024saturn, schiff2024caduceus}.
 Specifically, PTM-Mamba~\cite{peng2024ptm} and ProtMamba~\cite{sgarbossa2024protmamba} are protein language models based on the Mamba architecture.
 PTM-Mamba utilizes bidirectional gated Mamba blocks and structured state space models, efficiently processing long sequences while reducing computational demands.
 ProtMamba is designed to be homology-aware yet alignment-free, adept at handling extensive contexts across hundreds of protein sequences.
 Both models maintain high efficiency and accuracy even with large data sets, providing critical tools for protein design.
 Meanwhile, generative molecular design aims to simulate molecules with tailored property profiles from a specific distribution.
 However, current models lack the efficiency required to optimize high-fidelity oracles, directly resulting in low success rates.
 Saturn~\cite{guo2024saturn}, applying the Mamba architecture, utilizes its linear complexity and computational efficiency to surpass 22 competing models in drug discovery.
 Furthermore, understanding genomes is crucial for gaining insights into cellular biology.
 Challenges in genomic modeling include capturing interactions between distant tokens, considering the impacts of both upstream and downstream regions, and ensuring the complementarity of DNA sequences.
 Caduceus~\cite{schiff2024caduceus} and MSAMamba~\cite{thoutam2024msamamba}, both leveraging the Mamba model, excel in addressing these challenges.
 Caduceus, a DNA foundation model, enhances the Mamba architecture with BiMamba and MambaDNA components for bi-directional modeling and ensuring reverse complement equivariance, significantly outperforming existing models in long-range genomic tasks.
-Similarly, MSAMamba~\cite{thoutam2024msamamba} addresses the limitations of transformer-based models for DNA multiple sequence alignments by implementing a selective scan operation along the sequence dimension.
+Similarly, MSAMamba addresses the limitations of transformer-based models for DNA multiple sequence alignments by implementing a selective scan operation along the sequence dimension.
 This design extends the training context length of previous methods by eightfold, allowing a more comprehensive analysis of extensive DNA sequences.
+Another illustration is SMILES-Mamba~\cite{xu2024smiles}, a system that pre-trains and fine-tunes Mamba models to forecast the absorption, distribution, metabolism, excretion, and toxicity characteristics of small-molecule drugs.